 The jury is still out on whether the Greenhouse Method stimulates hair growth, but many naturals swear that their hair has grown as much as 1-1.5 inches within a single month.

-The Greenhouse Method is also known as the Greenhouse Effect (GHE), and it is a way to infuse moisture into hair.
+The Greenhouse Method is also known as the Greenhouse Effect (GHE), and it is a way to infuse moisture into the hair.
 Doing this treatment on your hair and scalp once per week will help you to retain length.

 Hair growth is one of the primary reasons for wanting to do the Greenhouse Method, and you’ll have to experiment with the method to see if it will work for your hair.